ruihuafan/ruihuafan.github.io/index.md

   <div>
     <h1>Ruihua Fan</h1>
     <p>
       Hello!
-I am a condensed matter theorist, currently a Moore postdoctoral fellow at UC Berkeley.
+I am a condensed matter theorist, currently a Moore fellow at UC Berkeley.
     </p>
     <p>
-      I am interested in emergent phenomena in many-body systems and nature.
+      I like emergent phenomena in many-body systems, and more generally, in nature.
     </p>
     <p>
       You can find my papers on